 When discussing Irish writing, two important collections stand out.
 The Granta Book of the Irish Short Story, an anthology containing work produced in the twentieth century and edited by Anne Enright, who is herself a very important voice in Ireland’s literary production.
 The Penguin Book of Irish Stort Stories is yet another endeavour amounting to more than 500 pages of stunning prose writing, edited by Benedict Kiely.
 These collections are a great introduction into how both dark and vivid writing in Ireland truly is, and feature many authors that might have been marginalized in a certain way, but are truly significant for the development of the contemporary short story.
 To be more precise, dealing with a sense of place has a very big role in Irish writing, and it has been so for years.
 Just remember Joyce and his portrayal of Dublin, a place whose topography he managed to chart with acute precision.
 The element of being as authentic as possible is key to story writing meaning that one has to be specific and in no way general when approaching them.

-Frank O’Connor, the eminent Irish short story writer, often voiced his opinion on storytelling pointing out that this form has flourished in those cultures and areas where the previous spoken forms have had to find a way of coming to terms with the ideology of modernisation, which brings about new literary forms, as well as great change:
+Frank O’Connor, the eminent Irish short story writer, often voiced his opinion on storytelling pointing out that this form has flourished in those cultures and areas where the previous spoken forms have had to find a way of coming to terms with the ideology of modernization, which brings about new literary forms, as well as great change:

 “The short story is born from the fragmentation of old certainties, and the absence of any new ones, and this produces in the writer a lyric response, ‘a retreat into the self in the face of an increasingly complex… reality.”